What is a baiting system?

 First, a pest management professional will inspect your home for termites or identify termite "hot spots", such as air conditioning units, hot water systems; old tree stumps leaky taps, garden beds, fence posts, and bathrooms.
 If there are termites or if there is a significant risk of attack from subterranean termites, your Pest Management Professional will recommend the installation of TermatriX termite Monitoring In-Ground system and or if active termites are found inside, Above-Ground TermatriX Termite baits will be installed for immediate colony control.

 Using a pole digging auger of 11 cm in diameter, the Pest Manager will dig a hole 25cm deep.

 Termite below ground stations containing a preferred matrix of highly palatable cellulose matrix will be placed at 3 - 4m intervals around the perimeter of the structure in moist shady areas where possible, such as in mulched garden beds, close to "hot spots".

-The Termite Aggregation Cartridge (TAC) containing cellulose attractant tablets (No Active Ingredient) in a secure aggregation cartridge will be inserted to monitor for termite activity.
-(TAC) is unique to TermatriX and offers significant advancements over competitor products in aggregating large numbers of termites to a single feeding site and for making inspection simple.
+Containing cellulose attractant tablets (No Active Ingredient) in a secure aggregation cartridge will be inserted to monitor for termite activity.
+It is unique to TermatriX and offers significant advancements over competitor products in aggregating large numbers of termites to a single feeding site and for making inspection simple.